formalms/formalms/html/readme.txt

 Here are some important notes:

 a) PHP support
-   Full support for PHP from 5.4.x to 7.0.x
+   Full support for PHP from 7.4.x
-   Known issues for PHP 7.1.x and 7.2.x  will be addressed in next releases Dropped support for PHP < 5.4 improved wrapper for mysqli - switch automatically to mysqli driver if mysql is missing
+   Dropped support for PHP < 7.4
+   improved wrapper for mysqli - switch automatically to mysqli driver if mysql is missing

 b) Template System